kenesu-h/sys-hidplus/client/client-rs/README.md

 (ZR).
 This also means controllers are not assigned when the client is started.
 - Controller configuration is now in a separate config file as opposed to being within the main script.
+- Controllers will now be disconnected when using Ctrl-C to close the client.

 ## Modifications
 - Adaptation to Rust (kind of a given).